fathulfahmy/site/src/content/experiences/primary-school.md

 locationType: "On-site"
 ---

-My tech obsession actually goes way back to primary school, when I was the kid flashing custom Android ROMs just to see what different kernels could do.
-I spent countless hours customizing Windows with Rainmeter and exploring Linux distributions like Ubuntu, Fedora, and Arch (yes, I use Arch BTW).
-Dual-booting operating systems and customizing GRUB bootloaders might have seemed like overkill for a kid, but it gave me a deep appreciation for how systems work under the hood, something that still serves me well today.
+My tech obsession goes way back to primary school, when I was a kid flashing custom Android ROMs for me and my friends.
+I spent hours tinkering Windows with Rainmeter, and exploring Linux distributions including Debian, Fedora, and Arch (I use Arch BTW).
+Dual-booting Windows and Linux as a daily driver and customizing GRUB bootloaders may seem overkill for a kid, but it gave me knowledge of how systems work under the hood, and it shaped who I am today.